nihalseth0506/particle-fluid-surface-interaction/README.md

 - **Part 1 – Baseline Model**
   Fundamental 2D particle motion with gravity, drag, and surface contact, serving as the reference implementation.

-Future extensions will build upon this foundation and explore:
-- alternative contact and deposition models
+- **Part 2 – Contact Models and Deposition**
+  Comparison of velocity-based and energy-based particle–wall interaction models, including irreversible deposition via terminal (absorbing) states.

+Planned future extensions include:
-- numerical solver comparisons and parameter sweeps
+- parameter sweeps and sensitivity analysis
-- system-level modeling in Simulink
+- probabilistic and multi-particle deposition modeling
-- control of particle transport via airflow
+- flow-based control of particle transport
-- statistical and multi-particle behavior
+- system-level hybrid modeling in Simulink

-Each part is developed independently to preserve clarity and reproducibility.
+Each part is developed independently to preserve clarity, interpretability, and reproducibility.

 ---